All images © by Roberto Piperno, owner of the domain. Write to romapip@quipo.it.

 The view in May 2010

-Ponte Salaro has been damaged and rebuilt several times since Vasi's etching; today's view would hardly be considered by a painter for inclusion in a landscape; only the tower above the tavern is still there and its tip is visible from the current bridge.
+Ponte Salaro was damaged and rebuilt several times since Vasi's etching; today's view would hardly be considered by a painter for inclusion in a landscape; only the tower above the tavern is still there and its tip is visible from the current bridge.

 Ponte Salaro in 1840 by Friedrich Horner (by courtesy of Mr. Johannes Fichter)

-The ancient Roman bridge was damaged during the Greek-Gothic War and it was repaired by Narses, a Byzantine general, who celebrated the event by placing two long inscriptions at its centre.
+The ancient Roman bridge was damaged during the Greek-Gothic War and it was repaired by Narses, a Byzantine general, who celebrated the event and his victorious campaigns by placing two long inscriptions at its centre.
 In 1799 the Neapolitans cut the bridge and the inscriptions fell into the Aniene.
 The tower on the bridge was most likely built in the VIIIth century and it was almost entirely rebuilt by Pope Nicholas V, who did the same at Ponte Nomentano; in 1840, as shown in the painting by Friedrich Horner, it did not exist any longer.
 In 1867 Garibaldi made an attempt to conquer Rome from the north with the help of an internal revolt.
-The French troops who defended Rome, mined the bridge in order to check his advance and eventually defeated Garibaldi near Mentana.
+The French troops who defended the city blew up the bridge in order to check his advance and eventually defeated him near Mentana.

 Modern bridge built on the foundations of ancient Ponte Salaro